 Medical System Network operates the Nanohana Pharmacy chain.
 It also provides a wide range of pharmacy management support services (from pharmaceuticals procurement to pharmacist training) to dispensing pharmacies and medical institutions including directly operated pharmacies and non-group affiliates that register to become members of the company's network.
 The core of these services is the one-stop supply chain management service that comprises price negotiations with drug wholesalers, drug ordering, and settlement of bills.
 Medical System Network receives commissions from its network members based on the amount of drug orders they place.
-As of end-FY03/21, there were 6,116 network members (+871 from end-FY03/20) comprising 416 directly operated pharmaceusicals network and Dispensing Pharmacy businesses, as well as the manufacture and market pharmaceuticals business previously included in the Other business, under the Community Pharmacy Network segment.
+As of end-FY03/22, there were 7,401 network members (+1,285 from end-FY03/21) comprising 425 directly operated pharmaceuticals Network and Dispensing Pharmacy businesses, as well as the Manufacture and Market Pharmaceuticals business previously included in the Other business, under the Community Pharmacy Network segment.
 The Leasing and Facility-related business and the Meal Catering business are unchanged.
-In the Other business, since the manufacture and market pharmaceuticals business is transferred out, the main business comprises home-visit nursing care.
+The Other business segment mainly comprises home-visit nursing care following the transfer of the Manufacture and Market Pharmaceuticals business.

-Nanohana Pharmacies, the company's directly operated pharmacies, are generally located near large medical institutions or in medical malls or complexes that integrate multiple clinics and hospitals.
-According to the Ministry of Health, Labour and Welfare, there were 60,171 dispensing pharmacies in Japan at end-March 2019, but the market is highly fragmented; the top 10 pharmacies with nationwide chains, including Medical System Network with 0.7% share of pharmacies, have a combined market share of less than 10%.
-Because mid-tier regional chains with roots in local communities and small, family-owned pharmacies account for 90% of the domestic market, the primary growth strategy of major pharmacy chains is opening new pharmacies and expanding through M&A. Through this increase in affiliates to the Pharmaceuticals Network, the number of network members as of end-March 2021 had exceeded 10% of the market share.
+The Nanohana Pharmacy chain falls under the Community Pharmacy business, a subdivision of the Community Pharmacy Network segment.
+The dispensing pharmacies operated by the company are generally located near large medical institutions or in medical malls or complexes that integrate multiple clinics and hospitals.
+According to the Ministry of Health, Labour and Welfare, there were 60,951 dispensing pharmacies in Japan at end-March 2020.
+Pharmacies directly operated by Medical System Network accounted for 0.7% of this market.
+The majority of the pharmacies that make up the domestic market are mid-tier regional chains with roots in local communities and small, family-owned pharmacies.
+Given this environment, growth strategies of major pharmacy chain operators such as Medical System Network emphasize not only new pharmacy openings but expansion through acquisition of smaller operations.
+The company has had success in having dispensing pharmacies (typical shops that make up the majority) join its pharmaceuticals network, and since FY03/21, its network members have collectively accounted for over 10% of the domestic market.

-In FY03/21, Community Pharmacy Network accounted for 95.2% of sales, Leasing and Facility-related 2.2%, Meal Catering 2.4%, and Other 0.2%.
-The Community Pharmacy Network segment is a new segment following a segment change in FY03/20 that initially combined the former Pharmaceuticals Network and Dispensing Pharmacy segments with manufacture and market pharmaceuticals business (previously part of Other segment), but the digital shift business was added from FY03/21.
-The Community Pharmacy Network segment comprises the Pharmaceuticals Network, Dispensing Pharmacy, and manufacture and market pharmaceuticals, and digital shift businesses.
-The company discloses operating status of each business under the Community Pharmacy Network segment, but does not provide a sales and profit breakdown by business.
+The company currently operates in four segments: Community Pharmacy Network (accounting for 94.5% of total sales in FY03/22), Leasing and Facility-related (3.1%), Meal Catering (2.2%), and Other (0.3%).
+The Community Pharmacy Network segment is a new segment following a segment change in FY03/20 that initially combined the former Pharmaceuticals Network and Dispensing Pharmacy segments with Manufacture and Market Pharmaceuticals business (previously part of Other segment); the Digital Shift business was added to the new segment from FY03/21.
+At present, the Community Pharmacy Network segment comprises the Pharmaceuticals Network, Community Pharmacy, Manufacture and Market Pharmaceuticals, and Digital Shift businesses.
+The company discloses operating status of each business under the segment, but does not provide a sales and profit breakdown by business.